 It isn’t just fun, though.
 It’s a way for these men — mostly white, working class, rural men — to send an intrusive and nasty message to people they don’t like.
 According to this video, that includes Prius drivers, cops, women, tailgaters, and people in vulnerable positions.
 “City boys” and “liberals” are also targeted:

 Kulze reports that it costs anywhere between $1,000 and $5,000 to modify a pickup to do this, which is why the phenomenon resonates with conspicuous consumption and conservation.
-It’s an expensive and public way to claim an identity that the owner wants to project.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+It’s an expensive and public way to claim an identity that the owner wants to project.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.